Remember Me, Refine Me: A Dynamic Procedural Memory Framework for Experience-Driven Agent Evolution: Experiments

-\paragraph{Error Analysis.} We conduct an analysis of the error patterns with and without {\ours} for Qwen3-8B on BFCL-V3 benchmark.
+\paragraph{Error Analysis.} We conduct an analysis of the error patterns with and without {\ours} for Qwen3-8B on BFCL-V3.
 The Venn diagram (Figure~\ref{fig:error_analysis}a) reveals a reduction in the total number of failure cases from 62 (No Memory Baseline) to 47 ({\ours}).
-Notably, {\ours} corrects 17 baseline-specific errors while introducing only 2 new ones.
-Further, we manually review and categorize each failure case to examine the impact of {\ours} on different error types (see Figure~\ref{fig:error_analysis}b).
-A substantial decrease in \texttt{Reasoning Error} ($22 \rightarrow 14$) suggests that {\ours} effectively leverages past experiences to strengthen its multi‑step reasoning capabilities, leading to reduced propagation of earlier mistakes. {\ours} also yields a moderate but meaningful reduction in \texttt{Action Omission} errors, which helps the agent recognize missing steps in multi-turn tasks, especially those requiring sequential tool interactions or state tracking.
+Notably, {\ours} corrects 17 baseline-specific errors while introduces only 2 new ones.
+Further, we manually review and categorize each failure case to examine the impact of {\ours} on different error types (Figure~\ref{fig:error_analysis}b).
+A substantial decrease in \texttt{Reasoning Error} (22 $\rightarrow$ 14) indicates {\ours} effectively leverages past experiences to strengthen its multi‑step reasoning capabilities, reducing propagation of earlier mistakes. {\ours} also yields a moderate but meaningful reduction in \texttt{Action Omission} errors, which helps the agent recognize missing steps in multi-turn tasks, especially those requiring sequential tool interactions or state tracking.